jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_installation.rst

        Visit `OSGeo FAQ page <https://trac.osgeo.org/osgeo4w/wiki/FAQ>`_ for information on the installer.

-    Now navigate through the first pages of the dialog, by selecting the following settings (see animated Figure below for help):
+    Now navigate through the first pages of the dialog, by selecting the following settings (see video below for help):

     * Advanced Installation :guilabel:`Next`